OpenNeuroDerivatives/ds001242-fmriprep/logs/CITATION.md

 Anatomical data preprocessing

-: A total of 2 T1-weighted (T1w) images were found within the input
+: A total of 1 T1-weighted (T1w) images were found within the input
-BIDS dataset.
-All of them were corrected for intensity non-uniformity (INU) with `N4BiasFieldCorrection` [@n4], distributed with ANTs 2.3.3 [@ants, RRID:SCR_004757].
+BIDS dataset.The T1-weighted (T1w) image was corrected for intensity non-uniformity (INU) with `N4BiasFieldCorrection` [@n4], distributed with ANTs 2.3.3 [@ants, RRID:SCR_004757], and used as T1w-reference throughout the workflow.
 The T1w-reference was then skull-stripped with a *Nipype* implementation of the `antsBrainExtraction.sh` workflow (from ANTs), using OASIS30ANTs as target template.